knorm/knorm/docs/guides/validation.md

 ### Nested objects

-For nested objects, use the custom `object` type.
+For nested objects, use the `object` field type.
 You can also define the nested object's schema with a nested `schema` validator.

 ```js
 class SomeData extends Model {}